Fruitpiercing moth bait

-The bait can be frozen before waxing for up to sixs months, which provides flexible storage and transport options.
+The bait can be frozen before waxing for up to six months, which provides flexible storage and transport options.

 The Australian Pesticides and Veterinary Medicines Authority found that maximum residue limits are not necessary for the bait's two toxicants, which will help simplify registration.
 The small amount of toxicant should not pose a threat to mammals or birds.

 These moths attack at least 50 different fruits.
 Any damage that goes undetected in the packing shed means a loss of sound fruit in cartons.
-Globally, losses are in the hundreds of millions.
+Globally, losses are in the hundreds of millions of dollars.

-Baits should have a ready market in a range of tree fruit industries, but particularly in citrus (early season) and mangoes (late varieties).
-Assuming 10 per cent adoption, citrus and mango market demand is approximately 3 million baits per year.
+Baits should have a ready market in a range of tree fruit industries, but particularly in citrus and several tropical fruit industries.

 Australia, the Pacific, Asia and South Africa have shown interest in the baits.
 The backyard market is also potentially large.